 Cleared swaps.
 Certain standardized swaps are subject to mandatory central clearing and exchange-trading.
 The Dodd-Frank Act and implementing rules will ultimately require the clearing and exchange-trading of many swaps.
 Mandatory exchange-trading and clearing will occur on a phased-in basis based on the type of market participant, CFTC approval of contracts for central clearing and public trading facilities making such cleared swaps available to trade.
-To date, the CFTC has designated only certain of the most common types of credit default index swaps and interest rate swaps as subject to mandatory clearing and certain public trading facilities have made certain of those cleared swaps available to trade, but it is expected that additional categories of swaps will in the future be designated as subject to mandatory clearing and trade execution requirements.
-Central clearing is intended to reduce counterparty credit risk and increase liquidity, but central clearing does not eliminate these risks and may involve additional costs and risks not involved with uncleared swaps.
+To date, the CFTC has designated only certain of the most common types of credit default index swaps available to trade, but it is expected that additional categories of swaps will in the future be designated as subject to mandatory clearing is intended to reduce counterparty credit risk and increase liquidity, but central clearing does not eliminate these risks and may involve additional costs and risks not involved with uncleared swaps.
 See "Risks of cleared swaps" below.